 The first assessment task is a case study of about 2000 words that you will complete on an individual basis.
-The case study will require you to choose a topic which must be approved by the unit coordinator.
-This assessment will be completed over two units (PBHL20009 and PBHL200010).
+The case study will require you to choose a topic which must be approved by your tutor.
+This assessment will be completed over two units (PBHL20009 and PBHL20010).
 You will prepare an overview, or case, about the issue in your community, the population or group most affected, the characteristics of this group that are most relevant in planning public health initiatives to address the issue, the agencies or institutions involved in addressing the issue, and an evaluation of existing initiatives that can be found in the literature.
 For your chosen topic, you will need to research the scholarly literature as well as information available from organizations like the AIHW (Australian Institute of health and Welfare).
 Complete information on the content and structure of the case study is provided on the Moodle site for the unit.
 This assignment must be written in a formal, academic style (not first person) and must be fully referenced.
 Harvard referencing is preferred for this unit.
 If you need help with referencing, please consult the ALC or Library as soon as possible.

 You must achieve a mark of 50% on this assignment to pass the unit.
+This assignment is due by Friday of Week 9.

-Assessment Due Date Week 11 Friday (26 May 2023) 11:59 pm AEST Return Date to Students
+Assessment Due Date

+Week 9 Friday (10 May 2024) 11:59 pm AEST

+Return Date to Students